-Planning is one of the most important aspects of creating a VR safety training experience.
+Planning is one of the most important aspects of creating a Virtual Reality safety training experience.
 Take the necessary time to determine who your audience is, why it’s important for them to receive this training, and what their training has lacked in the past.
 With this information, try to formulate a storyboard for a new training experience.
 For a more narrative experience, try to follow a story arc and introduce a climax to be resolved.
 An example would be having the user witness a safety violation and then giving them several options regarding how to fix it.
 Your experience could also be crafted more like a scavenger hunt, prompting the user to find a certain number of safety hazards in a scene.
 By introducing more interactivity into the training, the experience becomes more immersive and more memorable.
+Read how AST revolutionizes safety training with Virtual Reality.

 Production / Filming